Sam Durham: AFL career

 Durham was recruited by Essendon with the 9th draft pick in the 2021 mid-season draft.
 He made his debut in round 18 of the 2021 season against North Melbourne.
 He collected 11 disposals in an 18-point victory.

 Durham was upgraded to Essendon's senior list for the 2023 season after a season and a half on the rookie list.
 Durham kicked the winning goal for Essendon with 7 seconds left, in the annual Dreamtime at the 'G match against Richmond.
 Durham also won Essendon's Player of the Month award in August of that season, to cap off a strong season.

 Durham again rose to new heights in the 2024 season, having his true breakout season as he was deployed as a full time midfielder and established himself as one of Essendon's best and most important players.
-During the season, Durham also signed a 4 year contract extension with the Bombers, through to the end of 2028.
+During the season, Durham also signed a 4-year contract extension with the Bombers, through to the end of 2028.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.